jsanchez-cyberpro/Blue-vs-Red/Red Team/README.md

 ![alt text](https://github.com/jsanchez-cyberpro/Blue-vs-Red/blob/main/Red%20Team/recurring%20message.JPG)

-- Upon such discovery we navigated to the directory by typing: 192.168.1.105/company_folders/secret_folder
+- Upon such discovery I navigated to the directory by typing: 192.168.1.105/company_folders/secret_folder

-- The directory asked us for authentication in order to access it.
+- The directory requested authentication in order to access it.
 Reading the authentication method, it says "For ashton's eyes only"

 ![alt text](https://github.com/jsanchez-cyberpro/Blue-vs-Red/blob/main/Red%20Team/ashton_eyes_only.jpg)